 The process of getting files from a backup destination.
 Downloading allows you to get backed-up files from any device, any time.

-New features and functionality are considered early access (EA) when they are released to all CrashPlan cloud environments, but still may undergo minor refinements and improvements before general availability.
+New features and functionality are considered early access (EA) when they are released, but still may undergo minor refinements and improvements before general availability.

 Encode files so no unauthorized persons can read them.